Skip to content

 t4sanity CLI returns the exit code based on the following conditions:

-Condition --strict Exit Code Notes
+Condition --strict --fix Exit Code Notes

-At least one Severity.WARNING rule failed, no Severity.ERROR failed False (default) 0 Run is considered successful, warnings are reported
+At least one Severity.WARNING rule failed, no Severity.ERROR failed False (default) N/A 0 Run is considered successful, warnings are reported

-At least one Severity.WARNING rule failed, no Severity.ERROR failed True 1 Treat warnings as failures; exit with failure
+At least one Severity.WARNING rule failed, no Severity.ERROR failed True False 1 Treat warnings as failures; exit with failure

 Dump Results as JSON